garrandall/popular-music-data/tracks/hunters-of-the-night-mr--mister.md

-We are hunters, we all hunt the night, findin' love wherever they might We're all hunters, we're hunters of the night Ohhh-ohhh, we're all hunters of the night
+We are hunters, we all hunt the night, findin' love wherever they might We're all hunters, we're hunters of the night
+Ohhh-oh, we're all hunters of the night
-Ohhh-ohhh, we're all hunters of the night
+Ohhh-oh, we're all hunters of the night
 Ohhh, we hunt the night, we hunt the night, we hunt the night...